Implantable myoelectric sensors eliminate many of the drawbacks of skin-surface sensors. The question is, are they worth invasive surgery?

 Most myoelectric sensors currently used to control bionic limbs are built into the prosthetic socket so that they press against the skin where they can detect the movement of certain muscles.

-The problem with this approach is that residual limbs often change size and shape, causing the sensors to shift position relative to their target muscles.
+The problem with this approach is that residual limbs often change size and shape throughout the day, causing the sensors to shift position relative to their target muscles.
 Different arm positions can have the same effect, while excessive sweat or dry skin can interfere with myoelectric signals.

 Pattern recognition systems are one possible solution to this problem.
 They use more sensors, resulting in more data, and also allow for quick recalibrations to match changing circumstances.
-But even they are affected by many of the same skin-surface issues.
+But even they are affected by many of the same skin/sensor contact issues.

 As far as we can tell, the first serious work on implantable myoelectric sensors began in 2003.

-The implementation was not so simple.
+The concept was simple but the implementation was not.
 Suitable sensors needed to be designed.
 They needed to be powered wirelessly and to transmit their data the same way.
-And a new control system had to be developed to process data received simultaneously from many more sensors and at different depths in the muscle tissue.
+And a new control system had to be developed to process data received simultaneously from many more sensors and at different depths of the muscle tissue.

 The control system is particularly important.
 To grasp an object with a bionic arm/hand using just two myoelectric sensors on the skin’s surface, an above-the-elbow amputee might have to perform the following tasks: